larsilikum/pagedjs-wokshop/README.md

 }
 ```

+Here, for example, we have a class that is not visible in print.

 Hier haben wir zum Beispiel eine Klasse die im Druck nicht sichtbar ist.

 ### break-before, break-after, break-inside

+There are three CSS properties that can be used to influence page flow/column flow

 Um den Seitenumfluss/Spaltenumfluss zu beeinflussen gibt es die drei CSS Eigenschaften